openvinotoolkit/open_model_zoo/demos/python_demos/multi_camera_multi_target_tracking/README.md

 The demo displays bounding boxes of tracked objects and unique IDs of those objects.
-To save output video with the result please use the option  `--output_video`, to change configuration parameters please open the `config.py` file and edit it.
+To save output video with the result please use the option  `--output_video`, to change configuration parameters please open the `configs/person.py` (or `configs/vehicle.py` for vehicle tracking demo) file and edit it.

 Visualization can be controlled using the following keys:
  * `space` - pause or next frame